-During a long time residency with her husband and musical partner Oliver Steck at the Evangeline Cafe in South Austin, she has developed a repertoire of songs that include the Great American Songbook, and highly revered songwriters: Joni Mitchell, Van Morrison, Tom Waits, Leonard Cohen, and others.
-Since 2016, she has been the featured vocalist of the Austin Benny Goodman tribute ensemble: Sammy’s Satin Sounds.
+Michele’s long-standing musical partnership with her husband and fellow musician Oliver Steck includes a residency at the Evangeline Cafe in South Austin, where she built a rich and diverse repertoire.
+This collection of songs spans the Great American Songbook and the works of iconic songwriters like Joni Mitchell, Van Morrison, Tom Waits, and Leonard Cohen.
+Since 2016, she has also been the featured vocalist of the Austin Benny Goodman tribute ensemble, Sammy’s Satin Sounds, further expanding her musical range and performance history.

-Since 2007, Michele has been living in South Austin with her husband Oliver Steck and daughter Eleanor.
-She has spent 24 years working as the Operations Manager at the University Writing Center at the University of Texas at Austin.
+Since 2007, Michele has made South Austin her home, living with her husband, Oliver Steck, and their daughter, Eleanor.
+Alongside her music career, Michele has worked for 25 years as the Operations Manager at the University Writing Center at the University of Texas at Austin, balancing her passion for music with her professional role in higher education.

 “In the early Nineties, Michele Solberg was one of Austin’s hottest new talents.
 Just past 20 years old, the singer-songwriter was featured prominently in the Austin Music Awards from 1992-95.
 She moved to Europe late in the decade, but returned in 2001 to release the sultry Beyond the Blue.
 Her first set of original music since then, Harvest Time presents a challenging concept as Solberg follows the fool’s journey of the tarot.
 One doesn’t need to understand that bit of arcana to appreciate Solberg’s return, however.
 Harvest Time is at times jazzy; at others noisy.
 “Sometimes” is intensely introspective and “Dogs Are on the Loose” appears to be defiantly political.
 Musically eclectic and lyrically adventurous, Solberg emerges somewhere between Tom Waits and Suzanna Choffel.
 Her partner Oliver Steck, perhaps best known for his work with Slaid Cleaves, adds an unlikely combination of trumpet, keyboards, and accordion.
 All told, Harvest Time is a welcome return for someone who remains one of Austin’s most distinctive voices.”- Austin Chronicle-Jim Caligiuri, FRI., SEPT.
 7, 2012